 Because military action remained the one thing Melisende could not undertake, however, it is perhaps not surprising that it was in this field of endeavor that Baldwin again tried to distinguish himself.
 In 1147, when he was 17 years old, Baldwin blundered into a campaign against Damascus, issuing the arrière ban (which only he could do), which called up all able-bodied men to the defense of the realm.
 It is unclear to what extent his mother had approved or even advised on the campaign, but when the military operation ended badly, despite the king’s personal courage, Melisende was able to place the blame on her son.

-But with Edessa and, indirectly, Antioch at severe risk, this refusal to engage in a military relief operation did more to discredit Melisende and her supporters than to strengthen it.
+With Edessa and, indirectly, Antioch at severe risk, this refusal to engage in a military relief operation did more to discredit Melisende and her supporters than to strengthen them.
 It was also at this time that the queen made a grave tactical error in advocating the marriage of her loyal constable Manassas to the heiress of Ramla and Mirabel, the widow of Barisan d’Ibelin.
-The marriage rewarded her loyal and landless relative, but alienated Barisan’s three sons, causing them to change sides in the struggle with her son.
-To counter this loss, Melisende made a fatal mistake: she raised unilaterally created the County of Jaffa ― and named her favorite son Amalric Count.
+The marriage rewarded her loyal and landless relative, but alienated Barisan’s three sons, causing them to abandon her and switch their loyalty to Baldwin.
+To counter this loss, Melisende made a fatal mistake: she unilaterally created the County of Jaffa ― and named her favorite son Amalric Count.

 The citizens of Jerusalem, long loyal to Melisende, could also smell which way the wind was blowing and opened the gates to Baldwin III.
 Not satisfied with taking the city, Baldwin set siege to the Tower of David, and met with spirited defense.
 The unseemly fight continued for several days, but eventually the spectacle of the King of Jerusalem attacking the Tower of David held by his mother the queen was too much.
 Negotiations were resumed and Melisende admitted defeat at last.
 She surrendered the Tower of David and with it Jerusalem and the kingdom in exchange for a dower portion around Nablus.